UncleSam1966/LH1000/README.md

         curl -skL  https://raw.githubusercontent.com/UncleSam1966/LH1000/master/runonce.tar.gz | tar -xzvf - | sh

 Then run it manually with `./runonce`.
+Note that the runonce script will delete itself when it's done.